bowmanjd/vimtalk/slides/presentation.md

 Notes:

 Open source projects can be dysfunctional, and closed source processes can be healthy.
-Yet Neovim is an prototypical example of an open source project
+Yet Neovim is an prototypical example of an open source project done well. (read the points)

 |||